adambrgmn/wp-bundler/README.md

 The `.po` files, configured in `translations.pos`, will then be used to emit `jed` formatted json files that the WordPress i18n package can handle.

+### PHP and Twig translations

-The bundler will also look for and extract translations from your projects `.php` and `.twig` files.
+The bundler will also look for, and extract, translations from your projects `.php` and `.twig` files.
 It will find all of these files in you project, but ignoring the `vendor` and `node_modules` folders.
-This means that using this means you are no longer need to use `wp-cli i18n make-pot/make-json` to extract and generate translations.
+This means that using this package means you are no longer need to use `wp-cli i18n make-pot/make-json` to extract and generate translations.

 `.mo` files will also me compiled from all your `.po` files.